 All metal 3D printers require supports.
 Make sure to use them as they help reduce warping and increase accuracy.

-We strongly believe abutments, their importance in dental procedures, and how metal 3D printing can be used to manufacture them with improved accuracy and cost savings.
-Additionally, it has outlined the tips for making the most out of metal 3D printing in dental labs and highlighted examples of products that can be fabricated with these printers.
+We strongly believe abutments, their importance in dental lab procedures, and how metal 3D printing can be used to manufacture them with improved accuracy and cost savings.
+Additionally, it has outlined the tips for making the most out of 3D printing for dental labs and highlighted examples of products that can be fabricated with these printers.

 Finally, we concluded that metal 3D printing is an excellent choice for labs due to its improved accuracy, speed, affordability, and shorter lead times.